-While it is difficult to assess the wait times of other adoption professionals, approximately 75 percent of the families working with American Adoptions adopt within our estimated wait times.
-Many factors contribute to this wait, including the adoptive family's specified parameters for issues such as budget, race of the child and birth parent medical/social histories.
+While it is difficult to assess the wait times of other adoption professionals, approximately 75 percent of the families working with American Adoptions adopt within our estimated wait times of 1 to 12 months.
+Many factors contribute to this wait, including the adoption professional’s advertising efforts and the adoptive family's flexibility of their adoption plan: race of child, contact with birth parents, medical background, substance usage and budget.

-The more restrictive a family’s adoption plan (such as only being open to one race), the longer the family may wait.
-Conversely, the more open a family is to certain situations, the more exposure their adoption profile will receive and the less time they will typically wait.
+The more open a family is to certain situations, the more exposure their adoption profile will receive and the less time they will typically wait.